-The date will be determined once it is released by FLL.
+The exact day will be determined once it is released to us.

 Below is a comprehensive list of meeting dates/times.
 The team will meet every Thursday from 5:30 - 7:30 pm, and every Saturday from 4:00 - 6:00 pm.
 We do not meet on federal holidays or breaks.
-If we're closed on a meeting day (such as Fall Break), that meeting day is rescheduled for a different date.
-Dates with no meeting are signified by an asterisk.
+If we're closed on a meeting day (such as Fall Break).
 For veteran teams, extra work hours are offered.
 If the team makes it to state, keep in mind that additional meetings will be scheduled.

-A one time registration fee of $200 per family is due when your child has accepted their invitation as a part of the Waybright Team.
-There are two payment methods for tuition: installments and pay in full.
+A one time registration fee of $225 per family is due when your child has accepted their invitation as a part of the Waybright Team.
+There are two payment methods for tuition: four equal installments and pay in full with a 10% discount.
 You can pay with the method that works for you.

 Tuition payments include: 4 hours of guided technical training or lessons per week, a one time parent information meeting, official competition supplies and specialty parts and pieces, Regional Competition entrance fees and registrations, a team shirt custom designed each year for the children, a work binder for the season and open work time for veteran team members as it applies.
 Per hour, tuition is at least 50% less than what is charged in our courses.
 There is also the extra benefit of the time spent outside of lessons working towards team efforts, setting up systems and support.

 What is open work time?
 This is extra and optional work time, in addition to the four hours per week that the children are attending in lessons, that students may be able to come into the office and work, at no extra charge.
 It is offered only to students who have competed before (or are part of the veteran team) and at the Coaches suggestion and/or approval.
 Parents are often able to schedule extra time by coordinating this with Management on a case by case basis.